-Fourthly, we illustrate the SSD framework by applying it to two interesting applications; one involving minimizing the mean-upper-semideviation risk of order $1$ for a two-stage stochastic linear program and the other one involving minimizing the maximum loss associated with a system of stochastic composite functions.
-We show that the SSD framework is able to achieve the optimal $\bigO\{1/\ep^2\}$ iteration complexity for both of them.
+Fourth, we illustrate the SSD and nSSD methods by applying them to two interesting examples; minimizing the mean-upper-semideviation risk of order $1$ for a two-stage stochastic program and minimizing the maximum loss associated with a system of stochastic composite functions.
+A direct application of our methods leads to order-optimal oracle complexities.
+We show that the constant dependence of our methods can be further improved if some intra-layer problem structures are exploited.

 The rest of the paper is organized as follows.
-First, Section 2 introduces the simple vanilla SSD algorithm for the two-layer problem.
-Next, Section 3 introduces the full-fledged SSD framework, followed by Sections 4 and 5 which develop the modular dual updates and establishes the convergence properties, respectively.
-Finally we provide two applications in Section 6 and make some concluding remarks in Section 7.
+Section 2 introduces the SSD method for the smooth and structured-nonsmooth two-layer problem.
+Section 3 introduces the nSSD method for the general non-smooth two-layer problem.
+Section 4 extends these methods to the multi-layer setting and Section 5 provides two concrete applications.
+Some concluding remarks are made in Section 6.